 - Disapproval and rejection of gay people

-Some Beliefs among Believers are more Harmful than Others
+Some Misguided Beliefs among Believers are more Harmful than Others

 I know that followers of Jesus disagree on a host of issues, but I don’t think all issues are equally important.
-I talk about these six beliefs so energetically, not because I simply disagree with them, but because they are so extremely harmful.
-They are harmful to Christians who believe them, to those who are hurt by Christians who believe them, and to the church.
+I emphasize these six beliefs, not because I simply disagree with them, but because they are so extremely harmful.
+They are harmful to Christians who believe them, to those who are hurt by Christians who believe them, and to the reputation of the church.

 How These Six Beliefs Harm Victims, Believers, and the Church

-Embracing these beliefs produces a perspective in which believers see themselves in sharp distinction from those considered unbelievers or ‘sinners’, resulting in ostracization and arrogant, condescending, aggressive assault.
+Embracing these beliefs produces a perspective in which believers see themselves in sharp distinction from those they consider unbelievers or ‘sinners’, resulting in the ostracization of people and in arrogant, condescending, aggressive assault.

-Often, opinions of one group about another have little significant impact other than irritation, but in other circumstances it destroys relationships, produces emotional distress, compromises civil rights and livelihood, and even leads to active oppression, injury, or death.
+Sometimes, opinions of one group about another group have little significant impact beyond creating irritation, but in other situations these opinions destroy relationships, produce emotional distress, compromise civil rights and livelihood, and even lead to active oppression, injury, or death.

-This is not the fruit of Jesus’ message for us to love others.
-Because of these beliefs, the integrity of Christian love is corrupted into ‘loving the sinner’ so much that believers condemn them, debase them, and badger them into conforming to their worldview in order to save them from hell.
+This is not the fruit of Jesus’ teaching that we love others.
+Because of these beliefs, the integrity of Christian love is corrupted into ‘loving the sinner’ so much that believers condemn them, debase them, and badger them into conforming to their own worldview in order to save them from ‘hell’.